 Codes, Standards, and Best Practices resources available to assist in establishing local policy on this assessment are listed below.
-All are available at www.ontario.ca/firemarshal
+All are available at www.ontario.ca/firemarshal.

-<http://www.ontario.ca/firemarshal.
 Please feel free to copy and distribute this document.
-We ask that the document not be altered in any way, that the Office of the Fire Marshal be credited and that the documents be used for non-commercial purposes only.
+We ask that the document not be altered in any way, that the Office of the Fire Marshal be